 where $R_{op/on}$ is equivalent to:

-Here, $r_{o}$ denotes the output resistance of the FET transistors during the output transition phase, wherein both devices operate in the saturation region.
-Furthermore, the output capacitance of the cascode inverter is primarily determined by the parasitic capacitance associated with the intrinsic properties of the MOSFET devices.
+Here, $r_{oX,n/p}$ denotes the output resistance of the FET transistors during the output transition phase, wherein both devices operate in the saturation region.
+The output capacitance of the cascode inverter is primarily determined by the intrinsic parasitic capacitance from the transistors.

-Where $A_v$ is the intrinsic gain of the FET devices.
-Thus, considering the introduced $\tau$ during the transition of output, now the delay mismatch needs to be evaluated during the rise time and/or fall time.
+where $A_v$ is the intrinsic gain of the FET devices; it is noteworthy that $R_{out}$ in this region is significantly larger than to $R_{opt}$.
+Thus, considering the introduced $\tau$ during the output transition, the delay mismatch now needs to be evaluated during the rise and/or fall times.
 In contrast to the ideal condition, the effect of delay mismatch in a non-ideal condition is modeled as a charge/discharge of a single-order RC circuit during the time that both NMOS and PMOS are ON due to the delay mismatch.
-Therefore, assuming the delay mismatch is comparable to the rise-time and fall-time of the cascoded inverter, the transition between the rails can be presented as a combination of a ramp and an exponential signal, Fig. ~\ref{fig_ls_mm_wave_ideal}~(d).
-Hence, now the fundamental coefficient of the Fourier transform of the signal can be presented as the summation of the first Fourier transform coefficient of all the sections of the signal, including the step signal, exponential, $C_{exp}$, and ramp signal, $C_{rmp}$ during the transition of output, which occurs because of time mismatch.
+Therefore, assuming the delay mismatch is comparable to the rise and fall times of the cascoded inverter, the transition between the rails can be modeled as a combination of a ramp and an exponential signal, as shown in Fig. ~\ref{fig_ls_mm_wave_ideal}~(d).
+Hence, now the fundamental coefficient of the Fourier transform of the signal can be presented as the summation of the first Fourier transform coefficient of all the sections of the signal, including the step signal, exponential, $C_{exp}$, and ramp signal, $C_{rmp}$, during the transition of the output, which occurs because of time mismatch.

-and,
+and

 where $\omega$ is the frequency of the signal, $\Delta t$ and $\Delta V$ represent the period of each signal and the voltage variation of each section.